davidazaria/pttg/README.md

 ## My wireframe

-Will need to upload my wireframe here.
+Wireframe can be found in the project repo, file labeled "Donald Trump - Twitter Project 1.pdf".

 ## My initial thoughts on game structure

-For now, the game will include: a landing/home page; a page to collect someone's information; a brief(er) description of how the game works; a series of Tweets to click through; and finally a score/closing page.
-Some challenges might be: linking a series of HTML pages together; CSS'ing the heck out of the page to appear somewhat decent; collecting progress and the display of correct Real and Fake; and not getting too tripped up in the code.
+In the initial concept phase, the game included: a landing/home page; a page to collect someone's information; a brief(er) description of how the game works; a series of Tweets to click through; and finally a score/closing page.
+Some challenges were initially thought to be: linking a series of HTML pages together; CSS'ing the heck out of the page to appear somewhat decent; collecting progress and the display of correct Real and Fake; and not getting too tripped up in the code.

 ## Phases to completion

-Phase 1: Wireframming and story writing. **Due Thursday November 9**
+Phase 1: Wireframming and story writing. **Due Thursday November 9** **COMPLETE**

-Phase 2: Minimum viable product, which will consist of a Real & Fake button with an image. **Due Friday November 10**
+Phase 2: Minimum viable product, which will consist of a Real & Fake button with an image. **Due Friday November 10** **COMPLETE**

-Phase 3: HTML/CSS/Javascript writing. **Due Saturday November 11**
+Phase 3: HTML/CSS/Javascript writing. **Due Saturday November 11** **COMPLETE**

-Phase 4: Feature writing. **Due Sunday November 12**
+Phase 4: Feature writing. **Due Sunday November 12** **COMPLETE**

-Phase 5: Feature writing and bugs. **Due Monday November 13**
+Phase 5: Feature writing and bugs. **Due Monday November 13** **COMPLETE**

-**Presentation**
+**Presentation** **Tuesday November 14**

 ## Links and Resources